Unipisa/diaparser/README.md

 `DiaParser` provides a state-of-the-art direct attentive dependency parser based onthe Biaffine Parser ([Dozat and Manning, 2017](#dozat-2017-biaffine)) architecture.

-The parser can works directly on plain text or on tokenized text.
+The parser can work directly on plain text or on tokenized text.
 The parser automatically dowloads pretrained models as well as tokenizers and produces dependency parsing trees, as detailed in [Usage](#Usage).

-You can also train your own models and contribute them to the repository.
+You can also train your own models and contribute them to the repository, to share with others.

 `Diaparser` uses pretrained contextual embeddings for representing input from models in [`transformers`](https://github.com/huggingface/transformers).